 The Softmax activation function compresses values to positive values between 0.0 and 1.0.
 Typically placed in output layers of networks used for classification, the Softmax neurons allow the prediction of outputs to certain classes.

-Activation Functions are discussed in more detail, along with pseudocode for each function, in Practical Deep Learning Fundamentals.
+Activation Functions are discussed in more detail in Practical Deep Learning Fundamentals.